Achilles Tendon Repair Videos

 Percutaneous Surgery: Several tiny incisions are made in place of one large incision to mend the tendons.

 In both surgeries, expert podiatrists in Houston, sew the torn tendon ends through the incision with the help of a tendon graft to fix the rupture.
-If there are bruises or swelling, doctors may delay the surgery for a few days in order for the inflammation to subside.
+If there is bruising or swelling, doctors may delay the surgery for a few days in order for the inflammation to subside.
 Doctors can also apply conservative treatment after diagnosing the damage to allow the patient to rest in a brace to heal the tendon naturally.

 Call Dr. Nagler Now at 713-893-5620.